 My current favorite all-round trail shoe, the Nike Pegasus 36 Trail is a high-performance trail running shoe that’s so comfortable it feels like a road running shoe.
 The Pegasus 36 Trail could actually be labeled as a road/trail hybrid, or a door-to-trail running shoe because quite honestly it performs very well on both surfaces.
 Contributing to the comfort is the Nike Air Zoom midsole that provides plenty of protection from sharp rocks.
 The Pegasus 36 Trail is also very lightweight at 9.17oz (260g), breathable, responsive, and very grippy.

 If you were to ask me which all-round trail running shoes I would recommend, my current answer is these.
-As such, I have awarded the Nike Pegasus 36 Trail shoes an Editor’s Choice Award, and they currently sit in FIRST PLACE on my list of the Best Trail Shoes in 2019.
+As such, I have awarded the Nike Pegasus 36 Trail shoes an Editor’s Choice Award, and they currently sit in FIRST PLACE on my Best Trail Shoes [Ultimate Buyer’s Guide].